Reliable Zero-Shot Classification with the Trustworthy Language Model

 How to use Trustworthiness Scores?

+Alternatively, you can determine a trustworthiness threshold below which LLM predictions seem too unreliable, and abstain from classifying such cases.
 The overall magnitude/range of the trustworthiness scores may differ between datasets, so we recommend selecting any thresholds to be application-specific.
 First consider the relative trustworthiness levels between different data points before considering the overall magnitude of these scores for individual data points.

 Measuring Classification Accuracy with Ground Truth Labels